berfandil/DiRe-CFD/README.md

 ## License

-This work is dual-licensed under either CC BY-NC-SA 4.0 or MIT.
-See the README files in each subrepository.
+This work is dual-licensed under either NPOSL-3.0 or MIT.
+See the LICENSE files in each subrepository.